Operation New Life: Refugees

 The U.S. military estimated that 13,000 refugees could be housed on Guam, and the first arrivals on 23 April were placed in apartments.
 The numbers, however, reached 20,000 on 27 April, exceeding the capacity of existing housing.
 The Seabees constructed additional housing, including bulldozing 1,200 acres of brush to create "Tent City" for 50,000 people.
 On 7 May, three merchant ships arrived at Guam carrying 13,000 Vietnamese, the highest number of people to arrive in a single day.
 The refugee population on Guam peaked on 13 May at 50,450 - more than one-half the number of permanent residents of the island.
 Most of the Vietnamese would spend only two or three weeks on Guam before being transported to the United States or, in a few cases, to other countries.

-The objective of the evacuation of South Vietnamese had been to remove U.S. government employees and their families, and Vietnamese with close associations with the United States, who were in danger of persecution by the victorious North Vietnamese.
+The objective of the evacuation of South Vietnamese had been to remove U.S. government employees and their families, and Vietnamese with close associations with the United States, who were in danger of persecution by the victorious North Vietnamese and Viet Cong.
 Many of the refugees were former officers in the South Vietnamese military and officials of the South Vietnamese government.
 However, a Congressional report summed up characteristics of the refugees who arrived in Guam as follows: "Half the Vietnamese we intended to get out did not get out – and half who did get out should not have."

 The refugees included "farmers ... an entire fishing village ...
 Many gave the impression of not knowing where they were or why they were there.
 Some had simply fled in panic."
 However, once in Guam, "their destination was the United States ... how many never intended to travel to continental United States will never be known."
 The majority of the Vietnamese on Guam were from the educated elite of the country.
-Twenty percent had attended a University; 40 percent were Catholic, and 35 percent spoke some English — all much higher percentages than those of the Vietnamese population as a whole.
+Twenty percent had attended a university; 40 percent were Catholic, and 35 percent spoke some English — all much higher percentages than those of the Vietnamese population as a whole.